What Is SEO web design?

 What are one way links?

 One way links are links from another website that point back to your website.
 These are also known as inbound links or "backlinks".
 The quality of these backlinks are CRITICAL.
-Don't be hussled by "1000s of backlinks" fo $49 type of come-ons.
+Don't be fooled into buying "1000s of backlinks for $49" type of scams.

 What are reciprocal links?